tvpian/ENPM808X_Midterm_Project/README.md

 ## Overview
 In recent years, because of covid pandemic, there are problems related to  the shortage of staff, and maintaining the social distancing norm in restaurant, and it becomes challenging for a restaurant business to sustain.
 So, to mitigate the problem we introduce the "Robo-Butler".
 Robo-butler is a cost-efficient fully autonomous robot that serves food to the customers' table from the kitchen in a restaurant with minimal contact thereby ensuring maximum hygiene.
 It localizes and track human motion to prevent potential collisions which are possible in a social environment like at the restaurants.

+## Note
+The code coverage percentage is below 80%.
+This is because the the test application is unable to find the model configuration files in the repository and also access the live camera feed.
+However, if the project is cloned and executed as per the [instructions](#Instructions) given below with appropriate [dependencies](#Dependencies) in a local system, the coverage percentage rise above 80%.
+Find the image attached for reference.

 ## Quadchart

 ![](Quadchart/Quadchart.png)